sophunky/complete-javascript-course/vocabulary.md

 - var: old variable declaration (avoid using)
 - operator: allows us to combine multiple values (many diff. types of operators)
 - template literals: easy way of defining complex strings -- uses back ticks and references fields with ${}, also supports multi-line strings
+- type conversion: specific conversion from one type to another
+- NaN: not a number, aka invalid number but it is of type number
+- type coercion: conversion of type to match another value's type..
+JS does this automatically

 CONVENTIONS
 - write mutable variable names in camel-case